 Frequently Asked Questions

-- How does Electronic Reserve (ER) work?
+- How does Course Reserve work?

 - Can I re-use items from a previous semester?